 This post may contain affiliate links, which help keep this content free.
 (Full disclosure)

 Are you always looking for easy, healthy dinner sides like me?
-Enter this step-by-step guide for how to cook asparagus in the oven.
+Add this step-by-step guide for how to cook asparagus in the oven to your list.
 My method for this oven roasted asparagus recipe is both super simple and super delicious!
 And that is always a good thing when it comes to dinner, right?

 I think this oven baked asparagus recipe is one of the best ways to cook asparagus, because the cooking method is really easy (roasting is so simple) and the seasonings are very basic (with some variations included below).
 If you want to try other methods, you can also make sauteed asparagus, grilled asparagus, or air fryer asparagus.